-Researchers to develop new diagnostic test for Chagas diseaseNovember 22nd, 2012 by James Hataway in Diseases, Conditions, Syndromes /
+Researchers to develop new diagnostic test for Chagas diseaseNovember 22, 2012 by James Hataway in Medicine & Health / Diseases, Conditions, Syndromes

 (Medical Xpress)—Researchers at the University of Georgia will soon begin a study designed to identify new ways of determining treatment efficacy in Chagas disease, a potentially fatal tropical disease that infects approximately 8 million people worldwide and is the leading parasitic killer in the Americas.

 There is currently no easy-to-use and reliable test available to assess if Chagas patients receiving treatment are rid of the parasite that causes the disease, Trypanosoma cruzi.
 This project will access the performance of commonly prescribed anti-parasitic drugs and hopefully lead to a new, efficient blood test to detect the parasite.

 "The major problem in terms of drug treatment for Chagas disease is that it is virtually impossible to determine if the treatment is effective," said Rick Tarleton, Distinguished Research Professor in the Franklin College of Arts of Sciences department of cellular biology, and member of UGA's Center for Tropical and Emerging Global Diseases.
 "The detection of T. cruzi is very difficult because of low parasite numbers and the fact that these parasites are primarily in deep tissues such as the heart."